 Even when you aren’t with your children or you have legal challenges with their mom, do the right thing and keep your poise.
 You will bless your kids by maintaining a high reputation and a virtuous life.

-I know many of you have other tried-and-true strategies that work.
+Many of you have other tried-and-true strategies that work.
 Please share some of yours below or at our Facebook page.

 - If at all possible, shorten your work trip.
 Can you squeeze in a late meeting and then fly home late instead of waiting another day?